This Step: Practice Driving

 Your North Carolina learner permit allows you to legally practice driving on NC roads and highways while being supervised.
-If you are younger than 18, you must hold your permit for 12 months without any moving violation convictions or seat belt/mobile phone infractions within the preceding six months before you can graduate to a level two limited provisional license.
+If you are younger than 18 years old, you must hold your permit for 12 months without any moving violation convictions or seat belt/mobile phone infractions within the preceding 6 months before you can graduate to a level two limited provisional license.

-If you are 18 or older, you can apply for a drivers license when you feel prepared to pass the on-the-road driving skills test.
+If you are 18 years old or older, you can apply for a drivers license when you feel prepared to pass the on-the-road driving skills test.

 A) Know Your Learner Permit Restrictions

 Anytime you get behind the wheel to practice driving, you must:

 - Be accompanied by a supervising driver who is seated in the front passenger seat; this person must be licensed to operate the type of motor vehicle you are driving